Matthew Axelson: Legacy

-On November 11, 2007, the town of Cupertino, California erected a bronze lifesize statue of Axelson and fellow SEAL James Suh, (also killed in action during Operation Red Wings), holding their rifles in a defensive kneeling position.
+On November 11, 2007, the town of Cupertino, California, erected a bronze lifesize statue of Axelson and fellow SEAL James Suh (also killed in action during Operation Red Wings), holding their rifles in a defensive kneeling position.
 The Navy Cross citation was replicated on the memorial.

-On November 3, 2015, the Naval Base San Diego renamed their Pacific Beacon housing complex to The Axelson Building and dedicated a display box in the building's lobby which houses some of Axelson's possessions.
+On November 3, 2015, Naval Base San Diego renamed their Pacific Beacon housing complex to The Axelson Building and dedicated a display box in the building's lobby which houses some of Axelson's possessions.

-On November 13, 2015, Axelson was recognized as an alumni at the San Diego State University and included on the university's war memorial.
+On November 13, 2015, Axelson was recognized as an alumnus at San Diego State University and included on the university's war memorial.

 For the 2013 film Lone Survivor, which covered the events of Operation Red Wing, Axelson was portrayed by actor Ben Foster.

 A bill was proposed in October 2019 to rename the post office in Cupertino, California, to "Petty Officer 2nd Class (SEAL) Matthew G. Axelson Post Office Building", the bill had passed on 14 September 2020 and the building was renamed.

 In 2016, Axelson Tactical, a firearm company started in Axelson's honor, unveiled a replica rifle similar to what Axelson had carried at the time he was killed in action in June 2005.
 On January 19, 2016, Axelson Tactical and Team Never Quit Ammunition, announced a raffle to giveaway an Axelson replica rifle and a 1,000 rounds of ammunition to raise money for the Special Operations Wounded Warriors charity.